Cannabis & Cancer: Supporting Survivors Through the Healing Journey

 Meet Amanda: A Three-Time Cancer Survivor

 Amanda Hingson was first diagnosed with osteosarcoma at age 17.
 Since then, she has faced lung recurrence and breast cancer, undergoing 14 surgeries along the way.
-For her, cannabis has been life changing.
-“I’ve been through chemo, mastectomies, and back reconstruction.
-Cannabis is how I manage my pain and keep going,” she says.
+Her experience has shaped how she connects with patients, caregivers, and others navigating difficult health journeys.

 The Medical Perspective